bernhardAxonIvy/doc/source/axonivy/what-axon-ivy.rst

     into other technical systems.
 Even though value is produced in a well-known business case, there is a lack of a straightforward interface that guides the involved users through the process.
 Valuable data is often segregated and stored in various dedicated technical systems.
-With |ivy|, you can drive your process automatically.
+With Axon Ivy, you can drive your process automatically.
 Our platform can easily orchestrate people, data and technical systems.
 You can generate an initial application that leads users through the process without hiring a software engineer.
 People can